klayu/hb_beacon/content/english/blog/when-infjs-go-bad.md

 **Getting Support**
 INFJs are, of course, introverts.

-{{<

-leftbanner src="/ad_images/cc1.gif" adlink="/wp/what-makes-him-want-only-you/"

-text1="Asking for advice isn’t their long suit.
-But getting help from others is a major ingredient of success. "
+Asking for advice isn’t their long suit.
+But getting help from others is a major ingredient of success.

-text2="Also, the very process of discussion prompts INFJs to come up with ideas and insights of their own."
+Also, the very process of discussion prompts INFJs to come up with ideas and insights of their own.

->}}